5.1 Thesis plan

 Thesis plan

-Once your topic proposal has been accepted, prepare a thesis plan by using the other reporting template and Jamk’s reporting instructions.
+When your topic proposal has been accepted, write a thesis plan.
+Use the other reporting template and Jamk reporting instructions.

-The other reporting template is available for download to your own computer from the Jamk Office Templates site (login required).
+Download the template to your computer from the Jamk Office Templates site (login required).

-The purpose of the thesis plan is to form an overall conception of both the thesis project and the object of development or research that is the topic of the thesis.
-The thesis plan is needed in the discussions between the commissioner, the student and the tutors.
-It also guides the systematic progress of the thesis.
+The purpose of the thesis plan is to form an overall conception of both the thesis project and the development or research that is the subject of your thesis.
+You need the thesis plan in the discussions with your commissioner and your thesis supervisor.
+A well-made plan guides the progress of your thesis!

-1. Thesis plan, attached by a data management plan.
-If the thesis is a literature review, there is no need to prepare a data management plan.
+1. Create a thesis plan, attached by a data management plan.
+If the thesis is a literature review, you don’t need a data management plan.

-2. Possible research permit, attached by a data management plan and a possible research plan.
+2. Apply the research permit, when necessary.
+Attach the data management plan and a possible research plan.

-4. Appropriate storage of the data during the thesis process.
+4. Store the data appropriately (according to your plan) during the thesis process.

 The maximum scope of the thesis plan is 10 A4 text pages.